cbfacademy/java-api-assessment/README.md

    1. [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)
    2. [Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=vmware.vscode-boot-dev-pack)

-#### Note
-You can use an alternative IDE if preferred, but please be aware that VS Code is the only one formally supported by CBF Academy staff.

 Also make sure you have accounts for the following:

 1. [GitHub](https://github.com/signup)